sebs-code/twitter-galaxies/README.md

 - For Now, this is limited to the 50 top accounts for the @FatTonysHQ Twitter account.
 We are waiting to be approved for 'enhanced' Twitter API access, which will allow us to pull any user's total followers.

 ## Backend
 The MVP backend is a simple Flask app that servers a JSON response. params for X, Y, and Z must be provided, and they must be existing categories.
-For example

-## Get started
+## Getting started
 To the the backend
 1. Clone this repo onto your machine locally
 2. Install Python 3.xx if your machine does not already have it